GST on Advertisements

 Reverse Charge Mechanism (RCM) in Digital Advertising

-When a business avails advertisement services from a provider located outside India (such as Google, Meta, LinkedIn, etc.), it is treated as an import of services.
+When a business avails advertisement services from a provider located outside India (such as Google, Meta, LinkedIn, etc.), it is treated as an import of services; foreign entities themselves providing such services in India should also review GST Registration for Foreigners to understand their own registration obligations.
 In such cases:

 • The Indian recipient of service is liable to pay GST under the Reverse Charge Mechanism.